sveawebpay/php-integration/apidoc/files/HostedService/Payment/HostedPayment.php.txt

     }

     /**
-     * setCallbackUrl sets up a callback url.
-Optional.
+     * Optional - sets up a callback url for use if the transaction does not return correctly
      *
-     * In case the hosted payment transaction completes, but the service is unable to return a
+     * In case the hosted payment service is unable to return a response to the return url,
-     * response to the return url, the payment service will retry several times using the callback
+     * Svea will retry several times using the callback url as a fallback, if specified.
+     *
-     * url as a fallback, if specified.
-This may happen if i.e. the user closes the browser before
+     * This may happen if i.e. the user closes the browser before the payment service
-     * the payment service redirects back to the shop.
+     * redirects back to the shop, or if the transaction times out in lieu of user input.
+     * In the latter case, Svea will fail the transaction after at most 30 minutes, and will
+     * try to redirect to the callback url.
      *
      * @param string $callbackUrlAsString
      * @return $this